-- ✓ the injured worker's first and last name, and claim number - ✓ payee name, address, telephone number and email address - ✓ payee Australian Business Number (ABN) - ✓ name of the relevant service provider who delivered the relevant service - ✓ the accredited exercise physiologist's: - SIRA approval number - AHPRA number/professional association accreditation/membership number - o in the case of allied health services provided interstate by a service provider who doesn't have a SIRA approval number, the service provider number INT0000 must be included on the invoice instead

-- o in the case of allied health services provided to exempt workers, by a service provider who doesn't have a SIRA approval number, the service provider number EXT0000 must be included on the invoice instead. - ✓ relevant SIRA payment classification code - ✓ service cost for each SIRA payment classification code - ✓ date of service - ✓ date of invoice (must be on the day of or after last date of service listed on the invoice).
+- ✓ the injured worker's first and last name, and claim number - ✓ payee name, address, telephone number and email address - ✓ payee Australian Business Number (ABN) - ✓ name of the relevant service provider who delivered the relevant service - ✓ in the case of allied health services, the following provider numbers: - the provider's SIRA approval number (where applicable), and - the provider's AHPRA number/professional association accreditation/membership number - in the case of allied health services provided interstate by a service provider who doesn't have a SIRA approval number, the service provider number INT0000 must be included on the invoice instead - in the case of allied health services provided to exempt workers, by a service provider who doesn't have a SIRA approval number, the service provider number EXT0000 must be included on the invoice instead. - ✓ relevant SIRA payment classification code - ✓ service cost for each SIRA payment classification code - ✓ date of service - ✓ date of invoice (must be on the day of or after last date of service listed on the invoice).